-Traditionally, users connect to a network within the perimeter at their desks, but the global move towards a home workforce has shifted the face of IT and cybersecurity.
-Secure Access Service Edge (SASE) is an emerging technology that merges traditional IT infrastructure with cloud services to support a range of users and their locations.
+Traditionally, users connect to a network within the perimeter of their desks, but the global move towards a home workforce has shifted the face of IT and cybersecurity.
+Secure Access Service Edge (SASE) is an emerging technology that combines traditional IT infrastructure and cloud services to support a range of users and their locations.
 Instead of requiring users to authenticate into multiple platforms individually, SASE provides users access to all cloud services via data centers.
-These data centers provide access controls where administrators can perform user management and manage cloud resources.
+These data centers provide access controls where administrators can manage users and cloud resources.

 Difference Between Point Solutions & SASE

-In a SASE design, these point solutions are moved to data centers where administrators no longer need to manage physical devices.
+In a SASE design, these point solutions are moved to data centers, no longer requiring administrators to manage physical devices.
 The cloud provider offers firewalls and access management tools, so administrators have reduced overhead.
 Administrators still need to manage the cloud services, but the cloud provider manages the physical hardware.

 Users connect to the network, but instead of using individual WAN devices, they connect to data centers where the business network is located.
-All services are monitored and controlled by administrators who can provision services in the cloud and authorize users to access them instead of managing different services across the Internet.
+Administrators can monitor and control all services in the cloud and authorize users to access them instead of managing different services across the Internet.

 What Is the SASE Security Model?

-When a change in IT infrastructure occurs, security must be designed around it to ensure the safety of applications and corporate data.
+When IT infrastructure changes, security must be designed around it to ensure the safety of applications and corporate data.
 The SASE security model attempts to solve cybersecurity issues surrounding traditional WAN architecture and any new cloud resources provisioned for the new environment.

-The networking and security components used in a SASE model are mostly newer technology, but they are designed to work with WANs integrated into the cloud.
+The networking and security components used in a SASE model are mostly newer technology yet designed to work with WANs integrated into the cloud.
 Adding SASE functionality is necessary for a stable user environment.
 The technology used in the SASE model includes:

-- SD-WAN: A software-defined (SD)-WAN is used to connect all remote users and manage their private network.
+- SD-WAN: A software-defined SD-WAN connects all remote users and manages their private network.
 The SD-WAN connects users to data centers.
 Cloud service providers usually provide these data centers with multiple points of presence (PoP) locations.
-The data center (or the group of data centers) the user connects to depends on the user’s location.
+The user’s location determines which data center (or the group of data centers) the user connects to.
 By connecting users to data centers near their location, performance is improved.
-Network traffic travels across data centers instead of the Internet, decreasing latency.
+Latency decreases because network traffic travels across data centers instead of the Internet.

-- Zero trust: In a traditional environment, users connected to the network were trusted.
-Insider threats are a real concern for corporations where users intentionally or unintentionally install malware or disclose data to attackers.
-A zero-trust policy inside a WAN is essential.
-In a SASE security model, zero-trust is implemented across all network segments and data access where the standards of least privilege for authorization is practiced.
+- Zero trust: In a traditional environment, companies inherently trusted users connected to the network.
+However, insider threats have become a real concern for corporations where users intentionally or unintentionally install malware or disclose data to attackers.
+Therefore, a zero-trust policy inside a WAN is essential.
+In a SASE security model, zero-trust is implemented across all network segments and data access where the standards of least privilege for authorization are practiced.

 - Identity access management (IAM): By forcing users to connect to the network before accessing cloud resources, administrators can control access using identity management instead of IP addresses.
-Administrators can add users to groups and grant groups authorized access.
+Administrators can add users to groups and authorize access to groups.
 Organizing authorization by groups makes it easier for administrators to manage access across several resources and revoke privileges when necessary.

 Benefits of SASE

-A change in any IT structure has an upfront cost, so businesses want to know the benefits before they dive into restructuring the network.
-Even with its upfront costs, SASE eventually saves money, and businesses can leverage several other advantages:
+A change in IT infrastructure means an upfront cost, so organizations want to know the benefits before they dive into restructuring the network.
+Despite its upfront costs, SASE inevitably saves money and provides several other advantages organizations can leverage:

-Instead of managing and buying multiple point products to service and secure different WAN segments, the organization can save costs by using data center resources and a centralized management system.
+Instead of managing and buying multiple point products to service and secure different WAN segments, the organization can reduce costs using data center resources and a centralized management system.

-The business network within data centers is set up with its own network backbone and infrastructure.
+The business network within data centers has its own network backbone and infrastructure.
 Users connect to a data center near their location, so network latency is reduced.

 With traditional infrastructure, IT must manage every component across WAN segments.
-With SASE, the network is in the cloud at the data center, which reduces the components administrators manage and the network's complexity.
+With SASE, the network is in the data center's cloud, reducing the components administrators manage and network complexity.